RinMinase/anidb-mobile/README.md

 1. [Download](https://nodejs.org/en/) the latest Node version.
 This is marked as `<version number> Current`.
 Install it on your machine.

-2. Clone the project and install the necessary dependencies
+2. Clone the project.

     ```
     git clone https://github.com/RinMinase/anidb-mobile.git
     cd anidb-mobile
+    ```

+3. Run the setup script and install the necessary dependencies.

+    ```
+    yarn setup
     yarn install
     ```

-3. Run the `Android Emulator` from `Android Studio` or `iOS Simulator` from `Xcode`.
+4. Run the `Android Emulator` from `Android Studio` or `iOS Simulator` from `Xcode`.
 Otherwise, connect your Android or iOS device and make sure `USB Debugging` is enabled.

-4. Install the dependencies then run the project
+5. Install the dependencies then run the project

     ```
     yarn android    // For Android